xpherechain/docs.x-phere.com/docs/nodes/json-RPC-APIs.md

-# XEN JSON-RPC APIs
+# Xphere JSON-RPC APIs

-X Endpoint Node exposes JSON-RPC APIs.
-You can enable/disable APIs as follows.
+A Xphere Node exposes JSON-RPC APIs.
+You can enable or disable APIs as follows.

 **NOTE**: Offering an API over the HTTP (`rpc`) or WebSocket (`ws`) interfaces will give everyone access to the APIs who can access this interface (DApps, browser tabs, etc).
 Be careful about which APIs